Blade Care

 Every knife will dull.
 If anyone tells you their knives don't dull, they are lying.
 True, some knives dull faster than others.
 You shouldn't have a problem with a Ronfeldt Knife dulling too quickly, depending on what you're doing.
 The trick is to learn how to sharpen your knife quickly and effectively.

 I have had my best luck sharpening in the field with the Work Sharp Guided Field Sharpener.
 It is a solid little diamond sharpener with a leather strop.
 You can sharpen an established edge to "hair popping sharp" in about 90 seconds.
 I have no affiliation with Work Sharp and I do not sell their products.
-I just use them.
+I just have had good luck using their sharpeners in the field.

-If you absolutely cannot get your knife to sharpen, contact me at admin@ronfeldtknives.com.
+If you'd like to have your knife sharpened, contact me at admin@ronfeldtknives.com.